grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Running...
 Ok, it is false now.
 Expected “243", got “0".

-**Johnny:** good, now we are pretty sure that it works OK. let's uncomment the lines we just commented out and move forward.
+**Johnny:** good, now we are pretty sure that it works OK.
+Let's uncomment the lines we just commented out and move forward.

 ### Statement 3: Calculator should display only one zero digit if it is the only entered digit even if it is entered multiple times